Paying for heating

 If you’re on a low income

-If you can't afford firewood or a heater, you can apply for help to pay for them.
+If you cannot afford firewood or a heater, you can apply for help to pay for them.

 If you’re already on a benefit or get NZ Super or a Veteran’s Pension, tell Work and Income you’d like to apply for an Advance Payment of Benefit.
 You have to pay this back and the maximum you get is $300.

-Otherwise if you aren't getting a benefit, tell Work and Income you’d like to apply for a Recoverable Assistance Payment.
+Otherwise if you are not getting a benefit, tell Work and Income you’d like to apply for a Recoverable Assistance Payment.
 You have to pay this back and the maximum you can ask for is $200.

 If you’re a tenant your landlord may be able to apply for an insulation grant.
 You must have a Community Services Card.
 If you own your own home, you may be able to add the cost of insulation to your mortgage.